Haitham-wagih/Haitham-wagih/README.md

 - 👋 Hi, I’m @Haitham Saad
 - 👀 I’m interested in soccer, reading & learning.
 - 🌱 I’m currently learning CS50.
-- 💞️ I’m looking to collaborate on final prject.
+- 💞️ I’m looking to collaborate during the course.
 - 📫 How to reach me by mail: haithamwagih@live.com

 <!---